-"Most [leases] will probably end up being approximately six months to a year with the option to renew," he said.
+"Most [leases] will probably end up being approximately six months to a year, with the option to renew," he said.

-Instead of a front desk, most Sonder properties allow guests to check-in on their phone, and instructions on how to enter the premises are sent out three days prior to arrival.
-The house rules do not allow smoking, parties or pets.
-A renter can text or call to ask for extra towels or fresh linens.
+Instead of a front desk, most Sonder properties allow guests to check in on their phone, with instructions on how to enter the premises sent out three days prior to arrival.
+Each unit includes fresh towels and linens (replenished on request), coffee, and kitchen essentials like cooking utensils and dinnerware.

 "We are currently widening the sidewalk on 14th Street as required by the city," he said.
-Some work also needs to be done on the ground floor exterior, like installing the retail entry storefront and applying a brick veneer to the columns and walls surrounding windows and storefronts.
+Some work also needs to be done on the ground-floor exterior, like installing the retail entry storefront and applying a brick veneer to the columns and walls surrounding windows and storefronts.

 "These final activities should take about two to three weeks," Spiers said.